Last Revision Date: December 9, 2019

 - Carry out the responsibilities agreed to with the sponsor and with the host institution.

 - Meet the language proficiency requirements of the host institution.

 - Return to his or her home country following the completion of the program.

 C. The Role of the Host Institution

 UW System institutions serve as both trainers and programming agents.
 The responsible institutional representatives should be thoroughly versed in the details of any sponsored student program on their campus and should work closely with the program agency or sponsor to ensure that the program objectives are being met.
 The institution is expected to:

-- Have and be able to demonstrate the capacity to provide the appropriate program, and coordinate the offering of off-campus coursework with UW-Extension, as needed.
+- Have and be able to demonstrate the capacity to provide the appropriate program.

 - Ensure that all contractual programs, whether leading to a degree or not, are endorsed through the appropriate institutional approval process.